softwaresaved/automated_testing/README.md

     os.system("count_frequency samples/events2013.dat freqs2013.dat")

-We can run this and so run the software, as follows:
+We can run this, and so run the software, as follows:

     python test_counts.py